unified

 Case

-We’ll use xo as a linter, and browserify as a bundler to compile our JavaScript with require calls to JavaScript that works in the browser (you can swap those out for your favorite linter and bundler).
+We’ll use esbuild as a bundler to compile our JavaScript to code that works in the browser in production.
+We’ll use xo and prettier to lint and format our code.
+You can swap those out for your favorite tools.

 Project structure